alexanderbez/pubsub-challenge/README.md

 Here we have three producers, where `a.b.c` and `foo/bar` both have a single subscription and `x.y.c` has two subscriptions.

-Note, producers can be registered and added to the `PubSub` server after a matching subscription(s) already exists.
-In such a case, the new producer will have the matching subscriptions added to its list of subscriptions.
+Note, producers can be registered and added to the `PubSub` server _after_ a matching subscription(s) already exists.
+In such a case, the new producer will have the matching subscription(s) added to its list of subscriptions.

 e.g.

-When adding a new producer `foo/baz`, it'll match the already existing subscription `foo/*` which the producer `foo/bar` contains.
+When adding a new producer `foo/baz`, it'll match the already existing subscription `foo/*` which the producer `foo/bar` has.

 ```ascii
 ...